sunitJindal/react-presentational/README.md

 #### Options
 ```
-react-presentational componentName [options]
+react-presentational -n componentName [options]

 Basic configuration:
+  -n, --name  Name of the component
   --flat      Create files at CWD.
 No directory is created
 ```

 ### Using module system